rhaiscript/book/src/safety/max-stmt-depth.md

 There are two limits to set, one for the maximum depth at global level, and the other for function bodies.

-A script exceeding the maximum nesting depths will terminate with a parsing error.
+A script exceeding the maximum nesting depths will terminate with a parse error.
 The malicious [`AST`] will not be able to get past parsing in the first place.

 This check can be disabled via the [`unchecked`] feature for higher performance (but higher risks as well).